 Until an embryo is transferred into the woman’s uterus, individuals or couples can change their minds of what they want to be done.
 This isn’t something most even think about, but in an unforeseen unfortunate event, this paperwork will determine the fate of your embryos.
 Once you know the outcome of your treatments, you'll need to decide what to do with any remaining embryos.
 Fortunately, a number of options exist, including:

 1. Keep Embryos in Long-Term Storage

 Thanks to the process of freezing, called vitrification, embryos can be rapidly frozen so they don’t accumulate any ice crystals.
 This leads to better success rates of embryos surviving a thaw.
 This option usually occurs when an individual or couple is unable to decide on any other option.
 It’s costly to store embryos, with the average clinic charging anywhere between $500 and $2,000 a year.
 Depending on the clinic, many will store embryos for up to ten years, but after that, they will often need to be transferred to a long-term storage facility off-site.
 This is to prevent endless and expensive storage of clients' embryos and is definitely not the best solution for many individuals or couples.

 2. Donate Embryos To Medical Research

-Another option for remaining embryos is to donate them to medical research.
-Many times, these donated embryos are used in fertility related research for improving IVF for other patients or training new embryologists.
+Another option for the remaining embryos is to donate them to medical research.
+Many times, these donated embryos are used for fertility-related research for improving IVF for other patients or training new embryologists.
 They could also be used for stem cell research for disease prevention or treatment.
 Some individuals or couples feel like they have benefited so greatly from the science of IVF that they want to give back and help with the progression of research.